 Next, we measured whether students realized the application of their academic pursuits to industry.
-Table 1 represents a set of client organizations that presented projects for cadets to work on.
+John Wayne Airport, Construction Engineering Research Laboratories, Department of the Army G-3 Prioritization Office, and American International Group are examples of client organizations that presented projects for cadets to work on.
+Additional examples are shown in Table 2.
 We expected each project to provide an opportunity for cadets to apply and extend concepts learned in the classroom and to use skills to accomplish something concrete.
-The results are shown in Table 7 and Figure 5.
+The results are shown in Figure 5.